Xatra1/coin-clicker-source/docs/knownbugs.md

 - ~~Buffs can occur twice in a row.
 (Not strictly a bug, but unintended behavior)~~
 - ~~!
 The debug console no longer accepts Base64 keys.~~
 - ~~!
 Unlocking the 'Cheater' achievement shows the Breaking Point achievement in the menu.~~
-- !
-The game's BGM cannot loop more than once before it fails to play again.
 - The animation of some shop items will still play when wiping a save.